PlanetaryRobotics/ergodic-search/README.md

 Note that this is a contrived example and does not represent how ergodic search should be used in practice (e.g. the information at each point is not changing as information is gathered).
 For more information, see [[3]](#3).

 This example can also demonstrate partial trajectory replanning if provided with the command line argument ```--replan_type partial```.
 In this case, the map is also updated as is done for the map update example because otherwise the trajectory will not change when replanned.
-These results look similar to the results from the map updates example.
+These results look similar to the results from the map updates example but the previous trajectory points will not change.

 ### Incorporating Dynamics Models